GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

-For readability it is still a good idea to keep the XML ``solverType`` and ``preconditionerType`` consistent with the supplied YAML file, but the YAML file is the source of truth for hypreDrive solver options.
+For readability it is still a good idea to keep the XML ``solverType`` and ``preconditionerType`` consistent with the supplied YAML file, but the YAML file is the source of truth for hypredrive solver options.

-When hypreDrive is active, GEOS keeps one ``HYPREDRV_t`` handle alive per ``HypreDriveSolver`` and reuses that handle across compatible setup/solve cycles.
+When hypredrive is active, GEOS keeps one ``HYPREDRV_t`` handle alive per ``HypredriveSolver`` and reuses that handle across compatible setup/solve cycles.
 GEOS only recreates the handle when the authoritative/generated YAML changes, when the system-setup timestamp changes, or when the matrix/dof-layout signature changes.
-This persistent handle is what allows hypreDrive's own preconditioner-reuse logic to work across repeated GEOS linear solves.
+This persistent handle is what allows hypredrive's own preconditioner-reuse logic to work across repeated GEOS linear solves.

 Generated YAML from GEOS input
 ==============================

-If ``hypredriveInputFile`` is left empty, GEOS attempts to generate an equivalent hypreDrive input from the existing ``LinearSolverParameters`` values.
-This preserves the familiar GEOS XML workflow while letting hypreDrive manage the actual HYPRE solver objects.
+If ``hypredriveInputFile`` is left empty, GEOS attempts to generate an equivalent hypredrive input from the existing ``LinearSolverParameters`` values.
+This preserves the familiar GEOS XML workflow while letting hypredrive manage the actual HYPRE solver objects.

 In this generated path, GEOS currently keeps ``preconditioner.reuse`` disabled.
-Reuse is available today through the authoritative-YAML mode, where the user can write the reuse block directly in hypreDrive YAML.
+Reuse is available today through the authoritative-YAML mode, where the user can write the reuse block directly in hypredrive YAML.

 The generated path currently supports the following iterative solver types:

-* ``cg`` (translated to hypreDrive ``pcg``),
+* ``cg`` (translated to hypredrive ``pcg``),
 * ``gmres``,
 * ``fgmres``,
 * ``bicgstab``.